PalomeroLab/palomerolab.github.io/README.md

 - Each category is an array of person objects
 - Each person object has properties like "name", "photo", "description", and optionally "website"

-To add, remove, or modify team members:
+To add, remove, or modify lab members:

 1. Navigate to `people.json` in the GitHub repository
 2. Click the edit (pencil) icon
 3. Make your changes, following the existing structure
 4. Commit your changes with a descriptive message

-Example of adding a new team member:
+Example of adding a new lab member:

 ```json
 "Research Staff": [